Barfard History, Family Crest & Coats of Arms

 Early Notables of the Barfard family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Barfard Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Barfard Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Barfard family to Ireland
+Migration of the Barfard family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Barfard or a variant listed above were: James Barefoot who settled in Maryland in 1634; Thomas in Virginia in 1635; followed by another Thomas in Virginia in 1650; John in Virginia in 1634; Elizabeth settled in Maryland in 1743.